Mark Warkentien: Personal life

-Warkentien graduated from Cal-State Fullerton as a part of the school's 1976 graduating class.
-He earned a Master's degree in sports leadership from Concordia University Chicago.
+Warkentien graduated from Cal State Fullerton as a part of the school's 1976 graduating class.
+He earned a master's degree in sports leadership from Concordia University Chicago.

-Warkentien has 2 daughters, Kreigh Dannette and Aubrie Jane.

-Warkentien's daughters Kreigh and Aubrie appear to be following in their father's footsteps.
-Aubrie is the Director of Basketball Operations for the University of Nevada, where she is responsible for the day-to-day operations of the men's basketball office as well as assisting with its operations, recruiting and team travel budgets.
+Warkentien had 2 daughters, Kreigh Dannette and Aubrie Jane.
+Aubrie was the director of basketball operations for the University of Nevada, where she was responsible for the day-to-day operations of the men's basketball office as well as assisting with its operations, recruiting and team travel budgets.
 Aubrie previously worked for the NBA Summer League and many NBA G-League Affiliate teams.
-Kreigh is currently the Chief of Staff for the Washington Men's Basketball Program under Coach Mike Hopkins.
-Prior to joining UW, she was the assistant athletic director at the University of Nevada, Las Vegas, the same school where her dad coached prior to joining the NBA.
+Kreigh served as the chief of staff for the Washington men's basketball program under coach Mike Hopkins.
+Prior to joining UW, she was the assistant athletic director at the University of Nevada, Las Vegas, the same school where her dad coached before joining the NBA.
 She previously served as the director of basketball operations for the university's men's basketball team.

+Warkentien died on December 23, 2022, aged 69.